Accelerometer Experiments Clarify Einstein’s Gravity Theory

 Experiments demonstrate that the surface of a massive object accelerates outward at a rate proportional to its mass, whereas the apparent pull of gravity is a fictitious force perceived by observers on the surface who don’t realize they’re accelerating.
 Einstein’s spacetime curvature theory describes just how space stretches over time in the vicinity of matter.

-Now we can easily see Newton’s gravity theory was off-target whereas Einstein’s was correct — using a smartphone — and finally understand the simple non-Euclidean geometry behind the stretching of space that results in gravity.
+Now we can easily see Newton’s gravity theory was off-target whereas Einstein’s was correct — using a smartphone — and finally understand the simple non-Euclidean geometry behind the continuous stretching of space that results in gravity.

 This material, including the poster below, was presented in 2023 at The 3rd African Conference on Fundamental and Applied Physics.